network-box/yum-plugin-posttrans-triggers/README.rst

 Of course, each action will be executed only once, which means that in the above example, ``httpd.service`` will only be reloaded once.

+In essence, this plugin implements what ``%posttrans`` should really be.

 Install
 =======